title

 Summary: Story of the First People, by Elizabeth Marshall Thomas.

-People made associations freely.
-They correctly associated their own movement with their will, and they believed that all movement was the product of will.
+People assumed their own movement was a product of their will.
+They didn't have to think about it.
+But they went from this to the belief that all movement was the product of will.
 They saw insects as moving by will.
 They assumed that plants grew because of a will within.
 They saw the sun, moon and stars as closer than they really were and as moving by will.
-For Stone Age people, will was spirit, and they saw their world as filled with many spirits.
+For Stone Age people, will was spirit, and they saw the world as filled with many spirits.
 Or, to use another word: gods.
 They saw gods within everything that moved.
-There was a god within the wind, another god within the rivers.
+There was a god within the wind and another god within the rivers.
 A god in the ocean made the waters rush to the beach and then retreat.
 The sun was a god.
 They saw their reflection in water and believed that what they were seeing was their spirit.
-And rather than gods residing in specific objects, bodies of water, or trees, there were gods believed to have dominion over stretches of forest or mountain top.
+People believed in spirits that had dominion over stretches of forest or a mountain top.

-And much that happened people attributed to the spirits and to magic.
+People attributed much that happened to the spirits and to magic.
 Birds flying or hovering on an updraft of air without falling to the ground was magic.
 Lightning, thunder, rain, the tides, procreation and fire were magic.
 And fire was not only a product of magic it was a manifestation of spirit.
-They did not understand change as an environment of multitudinous forces.
+People saw their gods as having the power of magic.
 Magic happened because a spirit as a single agency willed it.
 Their gods were agents, and things happened through their agency.

-They saw their gods as having the power of magic, but authority figures did not exist in their societies and they did not see their gods as wielding authority over them.
-That would come later in a different kind of society.
-Hunter-gatherers tended to treat their gods as they treated each other, sometimes with kindness and sometimes with something less than kindness.
+Hunter-gatherers treated their gods as they treated each other, sometimes with kindness and sometimes with something less than kindness.
 Robert Wright, in The Evolution of God, writes of Japan's aborigines, the Ainu, sometimes trying to win favor from their god with offerings of beer.
 But, if things did not improve, the Ainu would withhold the beer until the gods responded.
-Wright describes Kung medicine men reproaching the god named Gauwa for bringing illness.
+Wright describes medicine men reproaching the god named Gauwa for bringing illness.
 A medicine man would call Gauwa an idiot.
 Hunter-gatherers did not worship their gods in fear the way people later worshipped the all-powerful monarchs who came with the rise of authoritarianism.

 Storytelling described their world in a way that they could understand, and it provided them with a vision of order in the universe similar to the order that existed in their own lives.
 There were stories of a god having created them out of earth and a story among others that they had been created from the bark of a tree.
 An occasional exception to universal order might be described as the work of a demon spirit, an evil of sorts.
 There were stories about evil and dread, a story with a threatening demon of some sort producing more excitement than one without danger.

 Limited in their view of the breadth of the world, people believed the gods had made their surroundings especially for them.
 Seeing their most powerful god as having their interests at heart, they tended to see this god as good.
-Children accepted the stories as true because their parents, grandparents, their clan and tribal elders believed them to be true.
+Children accepted the stories as true because their elders believed them to be true.
 And adults did not doubt what they had believed as children.
 People did not ponder the benefits of doubt or suspended judgment.
 They had no idea of progression in discovery and knowledge.

 In hunter-gatherer societies were performers we call shamans and some people have called witchdoctors.
 There was a demand for persons who had some power over the mysterious.
 Shamans claimed to be in communication with spirits.
 They strutted, danced and made shouting noises in an attempt to advertise their powers.
 Some shamans helped themselves to visions through use of hallucinogenic drugs, perhaps from the bark of a tree.
 Shamans performed magic and what was imagined to be cures.
 Among them were differences in style and success.
 In some hunter-gatherer societies the most respected individual and person of greatest influence was a shaman.
 Sitting Bull of the Hunkpapa Lakota Sioux, the victor over George Custer in 1876, was a kind of shaman, also called a holy or medicine man.